 Exchange of contracts is when the signed contracts are swapped between the two legal firms representing the buyer and seller, and a deposit is paid by the buyer.
 This is the point at which an agreement to buy or sell becomes legally binding.

-Once everyone in the chain has exchanged, no-one can back out of their deal.
+Once everyone in the chain has exchanged, no one can back out of the deal.

 However, delays still often occur on the route to exchange.
 All of the following stages need to be completed for you to exchange contracts so, if you are responsible for any of them, completing them promptly will help to speed up the process: